rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 - MacResult - a "polymorphic" AST fragment, something that can turn into a different AstFragment depending on its context (aka AstFragmentKind - item, or expression, or pattern etc.)
 - Invocation/InvocationKind - a structure describing a macro call, these structures are collected by the expansion infra (InvocationCollector), queued, resolved, expanded when resolved, etc.

-TODO: how a crate transitions from the state "macros exist as written in source" to "all macros are expanded"

 Hygiene and Expansion Heirarchies

 - Expansion is lazy.
 We work from the outside of a macro invocation inward.